Language-Guided Transformer Tokenizer for Human Motion Generation: Experiment

 \subsection{Comparison of Discrete Tokenizers}

 We compare our approach against existing discrete (VQ-based) tokenizers, which are predominantly CNN-based.
-Table~\ref{tab:table2} demonstrates our LG-Tok consistent improvements in both reconstruction and generation stages across both datasets.
-Notably, by incorporating language guidance, our compact semantic representations significantly simplify the learning of generative models.
+Table~\ref{tab:table2} demonstrates our LG-Tok consistent improvements in both reconstruction and generation stages across HumanML3D and Motion-X. Notably, by incorporating language guidance, our compact semantic representations significantly simplify the learning of generative models.
 On Motion-X, text-guided LG-Tok achieves substantial generation performance gains (FID: 0.257$\to$0.088), and the perplexity we recorded decreases from 146.5 to 103.1; similar improvements on HumanML3D (160.6$\to$155.9 ).
-These results confirm that incorporating language into tokenization shifts the semantic burden away from tokens, enabling them to focus on fine-grained motion details beyond the reach of text descriptions.
+These results confirm that language as auxiliary guidance relieves tokens from encoding high-level semantics, enabling focus on fine-grained motion details.

 Furthermore, without text guidance (\ie, using only transformer-based tokenization from Sec.~\ref{subsec:transformer}), our method outperforms most competitors, demonstrating that our transformer-based architecture provides superior global context modeling.
 More importantly, we integrate LG-Tok into a representative motion tokenization–plus–generation framework, MoMask.
 The enhanced variant, MoMask (LG-Tok), consistently surpasses the original across all evaluation metrics, demonstrating strong generalization.